 Johnny Appleseed and his apple trees touched much of northern Ohio.
 His early efforts were based in eastern Ohio, along the Ohio River, but during his lifetime he spent much time in Columbiana, Richland, and Ashland Counties as well as Defiance County in Northwestern Ohio.

 John Chapman ascribed to the pacifist religion of the Church of New Jerusalem.
 This Christian sect, based on the writings of Edward Swedenborg, promoted simple living and individualism.
 In keeping with these tenets, Chapman is said to have dressed in clothes made of sacks and used a cooking pot as a hat, living off of the land as he traveled.
 He was also one of the country's earliest vegetarians.

-Death and Burial:
+Death and Burial

-John Chapman died suddenly of pneumonia on March 18, 1845 at the home of a friend.
+John Chapman died suddenly of pneumonia on March 18, 1845, at the home of a friend.
 He is buried just outside of Fort Wayne, Indiana.

-Johnny Appleseed Today:
+Johnny Appleseed Today

 The life and work of Johnny Appleseed are still celebrated throughout the Midwest.
-During the summer months, the Johnny Appleseed Heritage Center in Ashland produces an outdoor drama about the legend of Johnny Appleseed. (this production has been suspended temporarily; the center hopes to reintroduce it in the future.)
+During the summer months, the Johnny Appleseed Heritage Center in Ashland produces an outdoor drama about the legend of Johnny Appleseed.
+(This production has been suspended temporarily; the center hopes to reintroduce it in the future.)

 In addition, several cities host Johnny Appleseed festivals each September.
 The largest of these is the festival in Fort Wayne, Indiana, near the arborist's grave.
-Near Cleveland, Lisbon Ohio, in Columbiana County hosts an annual festival.
+Near Cleveland, Lisbon Ohio, in Columbiana County also hosts an annual festival.